Josh Hart NBA Playoffs Player Props: Knicks vs. Cavaliers

-The New York Knicks, Josh Hart included, will play at 7:30 PM on Tuesday against the Cleveland Cavaliers in the 2023 NBA Playoffs.
+Josh Hart be on the court for the New York Knicks at 8:30 PM on Friday against the Cleveland Cavaliers in the 2023 NBA Playoffs.

-Let's look at Hart's prop bets, and some stats and trends to help you make good wagers.
+In this piece we'll dive into Hart's stats and trends, helping you make good selections on prop bets.

 Josh Hart Prop Bets vs. the Cavaliers